 Recovering carbon black also mean re-using precious raw material, thus moving higher up the recycling hierarchy.

 In addition, the process of producing the recovered material has significantly lower CO2 footprint compared to traditional furnace process.

-The carbon black market
+A growing carbon black market

-The global market for carbon black accounts for an annual turnover of approximately 25 billion USD, and is expected to grow by around 4 percent per annum until 2020.
 Asia is currently the largest producer and consumer of carbon black, accounting for about 55 percent of global production and consumption according to 2010 figures.
 China accounts for nearly half of Asian consumption.
 The majority of the increase in carbon black production capacity expected to come about in the next five years will come out of Asia, with China leading the way.
 The growth in carbon black production is closely linked to the automotive industry and to tyre production.
 The fact that more and more global automotive production is moving to China, India and Eastern Europe is prompting the tyre industry, and therefore also carbon black producers, to follow.

 There is a steady trend toward concentration and consolidation among carbon black producers.
 Petroleum companies have scaled back their production of carbon black, and the sector is now dominated by chemical companies whose main product is carbon black.
 All the major producers are global players.
 The price of carbon black is correlated with the world market price of crude oil and vary over time.

 The recovered carbon black from our process is less impacted by the crude oil price volatility and able to keep a more stable value over time.